agmarco/SNC-Distortion-Check/README.md

 Once have met all the system dependencies (and you are in a virtual environment, if you want one):

-    make .PYTHONDEPS
-    ./createdb
-    make
+    make devsetup

 and it should install a Postgres database all your python dependencies, etc.

 ## Run Server